September 12, 2024

 The Producer Price Index for final demand includes producer prices for goods, as well as prices for construction, services, government purchases, and exports and covers over 75% of domestic production.

-Excluding the volatile food and energy categories, final demand prices rose 0.3% in August after having declined 0.2% in July.
-Over the past 12 months this index has risen 2.4%.
-Like the overall index, following a long slide in 2022 prices have risen slightly in 2023 and the first eight months of this year.
+Excluding the volatile food and energy categories, final demand prices rose 0.2% in November after having risen 0.3% in October.
+Over the past 12 months this index has risen 3.5%.
+Like the overall index, this index has risen at a moderate pace thus far in 2024.

 The overall PPI index can be split apart between goods prices and prices for services.

-The PPI for final demand of goods was unchanged in August after having jumped 0.6% in July.
-Excluding the volatile food and energy categories the PPI for goods rose 0.2% in both July and August This core goods sector inflation index has risen 2.1% in the past year.
+The PPI for final demand of goods rose 0.7% in November after rising 0.1% in October.
+One quarter of the overall increase in this category in November can be accounted for by a 54.6% increase in the price of eggs.
+Excluding the volatile food and energy categories the PPI for goods rose 0.2% in both October and November.
+This core goods sector inflation index has risen 2.2% in the past year.

-Within the goods sector, food prices rose 0.1% in August after having risen 0.7% in July.
+Within the goods sector, food prices jumped 3.1% in November after having been unchanged in October.
+The November jump was attributable to a 54.6% increase in chicken egg prices as a result of the rapid spread of avian flu. .
 Typically, this is a volatile series.
 It increases sharply for a few months and then drops back a few months later.
-In the past year food prices have risen 2.3%.
+In the past year food prices have risen 5.0%.

-Prices of services rose 0.4% in August after having declined 0.3% in July.
-In the past year prices of services have risen 2.6%.
-Ex transportation and warehousing, service sector prices have climbed 4.2%.
+Prices of services rose 0.2% in November after rising 0.3% in October.
+In the past year prices of services have risen 3.9%.
+Ex transportation and warehousing, service sector prices have climbed 4.6%.

 One concern in recent months is that higher shipping costs might filter into these numbers given the drought curtailing shipping through the Panama Canal, and the attacks on merchant ships in the Red Sea.
-While prices rose somewhat in 2022 the deep water shipping category of the transportation component has fallen 15.8% in the past year.
+The deep water shipping category of the transportation component has risen 15.7% in the past year.

 Because the PPI measures the cost of materials for manufacturers, it is frequently believed to be a leading indicator of what might happen to consumer prices at a somewhat later date.
 However, that connection is very loose.
 It is important to remember that labor costs represent about two-thirds of the price of a product while materials account for the remaining one-third.
 Those labor costs are better captured in the CPI.
 Also, the CPI is being inflated by the shelter component, led by rents but also automobile insurance and car repairs..